gfriedman77/gfriedman77/README.md

 To learn more about my experience in the MBSA program, see: [Business Because feature](https://gfriedman77.github.io/recommendations/).

 ### Career
 Prior to two-years of full-time study at Bentley (including data science research and an analytics internship), I taught middle school math for a decade.
-For reflections from mentors and colleagues on my work across analytics, research, and teaching, see portfolio site: [recommendations](https://gfriedman77.github.io/recommendations/](https://www.businessbecause.com/news/masters-in-business-analytics/9774/how-a-master-in-business-analytics-can-unlock-your-career-potential?sponsored=bentley-university/)).
+For reflections from mentors and colleagues on my work across analytics, research, and teaching, see: [recommendations](https://gfriedman77.github.io/recommendations/](https://www.businessbecause.com/news/masters-in-business-analytics/9774/how-a-master-in-business-analytics-can-unlock-your-career-potential?sponsored=bentley-university/)).

 ## Interests
 ### Functions